The Bekins Blog

 - NARFE Member Discount.
 Members of NARFE have special moving discount opportunities available for interstate moves.

 - Lutheran Church Discount.
 Bekins offers a Lutheran Church Missouri Synod Discount for members, pastors, teachers and employees.

 Do you qualify for one of these discounts?
 Learn more about how to apply for Bekins special moving discounts.

-Once you’ve figured out your finances and you’re ready to get started with your move, get in touch with Bekins Van Lines or get a ballpark estimate to get a better idea of your moving budget.
+Once you’ve figured out your finances and you’re ready to get started with your move, get in touch with Bekins Van Lines or get a in-home estimate to get a better idea of your moving budget.
 We look forward to creating your personalized moving plan for an easy relocation experience.